vitalab/vitalab.github.io/article/_posts/2024-11-12-EchoNarrator.md

 1. Predict key points forming the LV contour using a Graph Convolutional Network (GCN).

-2. Compute the EF using two regressors, one based on the mathematical concept of contour area variation, another based on direct prediction stemming the input encoder.
+2. Compute EF using two regressors, one based on the mathematical concept of contour area variation, another based on direct prediction stemming from the input encoder.
     - A second regressor relying on the differences between ES/ED contours is added to mimic manual computation and to add interpretability to the EF value.

 3. Extract attributes from the predicted contours.
 These attributes are designed to reflect structural or temporal changes that could affect EF values.